doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 	- Show unreadied shields on back = Yes!

 ## The End
 Hey, congratulations.
 You've made it to the end of the guide.
+Email Virgil if you have any questions or complaints.
 Enjoy the game!